 There is no reason to exclude the Mesh BSS in the 11ac Draft.

-So, the definition of VHT BSS should include Mesh BSS.
+So, the definition of VHT BSS should not exclude the Mesh BSS.

+The definition should be more general not excluding MBSS.

 To enable a Mesh BSS to be a VHT BSS, some minor changes to the current draft are necessary.